brickbots/PiFinder/docs/source/dev_guide.rst

 Submitting issues, bugs and ideas
 ---------------------------------

-Generally the rule applies: the more desciptive and precise you are, if you ask a question, either here in GitHub, via Mail or the discord hhannel, the better.
-Please always describe exacactly what you **found**, what you **expected** and how the way is to **reproduce** the issue.
-Therefor you can submit  error logs, show us pictures of the problem or make screenshots.
+Generally the rule applies: if you ask a question or contribute, either here in GitHub, via Mail or in the discord channel, the more desciptive and precise you are, the better.
+Please always describe exacactly what you **found**, what you **expected** and how the way is to **reproduce** the issue for others.
+Therefor you can additionally submit error logs, show us pictures of the problem or make screenshots.
 This helps a lot to speed up things.

-Depending on the complexity, it is probably wise, to discuss your issue on the discord server in advance.
-There are a lot of users and developers online.
+Depending on the complexity of the problem, it is probably wise, to discuss the issue on the `PiFinder Discord server <https://discord.gg/Nk5fHcAtWD>`_ in advance.

-- If you have a **question**, that is likely to be answered, the quickest way is to ask in the `PiFinder Discord server <https://discord.gg/Nk5fHcAtWD>`_ in the section "support-software".
+- If you have a **question**, that is likely to be answered in short, the quickest way is to ask in the `PiFinder Discord server <https://discord.gg/Nk5fHcAtWD>`_ in the section "support-software".
+There are a lot of users and developers online who can help.

-- If you are serious about an **error** or you have seen a **bug**, then please feel free to open an issue here on GitHub.
+- If you are serious about an **error** or you have seen a **bug**, then please feel free to open a descriptive **issue** here on GitHub.

-- Also, if you like to **submit your ideas**, you can use the issue page.
+- Also, if you like to **submit your ideas** or have a wish for the PiFinder, you can use the **issue** page.
+This helps teh  developers to sort things out and prioritize.

 Fork me - getting or contributing to the sources with pull request